bird icon for twitter bird icon for twitter

 With nothin' to gain except killin' your brain

 Killin' your brain?
 Really?
 Apparently the lyricist is unaware of the fact that Freud used cocaine heavily to increase his work output, then withdrew from the habit later in life, without a big self-aggrandizing ruckus, when he no longer needed the focus-inspiring effects of the drug in question.
 HG Wells and Jules Verne wrote their best stories while taking generous swigs of Coca Wine.
 South American tribes have used the coca plant in religious ritual and for practical purposes for millennia.
 The Incas thought coca was a god.
-But we can't speak of this in America, because the Drug War ideology says that we are mere helpless babes when it comes to the all-powerful psychoactive substances with which mother nature has surrounded us: and thus it is our duty to fear them, not to understand them.
+But we can't speak of this in America, because the Drug War ideology says that we are mere helpless babes when it comes to the all-powerful psychoactive substances with which Mother Nature has surrounded us: and thus it is our duty to fear them, not to understand them.

 Chuck D of Public Enemy says that rap music is "the black CNN."
 But what's the point of creating a whole new "news network" when you're just going to spout the same old tired party line about drugs, based on a pack of Drug Warrior lies and censorship?

 Earth to Grandmaster: plant medicines do not "fry your brain" -- that is a Drug Warrior lie.
 To the contrary, cocaine brings mental focus, opium spurs creativity, and psychedelics help you think outside the box.
 If you don't believe me, read up on the responsible and productive "drug use" of Henrik Ibsen, Samuel Johnson, Benjamin Franklin, and Francis Crick, respectively, the latter luminary being the Nobel Prize winner who discovered the DNA helix by ingesting liberal quantities of psychedelics.
-Hell, Plato himself was a "user" at the psychedelic-fueled Eleusinian mysteries, where he obtained his philosophy about the afterlife.
+Hell, Plato himself was a "user" at the psychedelic-fueled Eleusinian mysteries, where he obtained his philosophy about the afterlife3.

 But the lyricists have such a naïve faith in the veracity of Drug Warrior lies that I'm tempted to sell them some prime swampland in New Jersey.
-Check out how the lyrics that follow mindlessly conflate the use of cocaine with the use of heroin and crack, in deference to the Drug War practice of libeling and slandering Mother Nature's plants at will, without any reliance on pesky facts, let alone mere common sense.
+Check out how the lyrics that follow mindlessly conflate the use of cocaine 4 with the use of heroin 5 and crack, in deference to the Drug War practice of libeling and slandering Mother Nature's plants at will, without any reliance on pesky facts, let alone mere common sense.
 (Hey, apparently all's fair in love and the Drug War.)

 (Hey man, you want to cop some blow')